For some people, the Keto diet can be expensive unless you know a few tricks to do Keto on a tight budget!

 Most diets focus on caloric intake.
 In contrast, Keto is more like a fast than a traditional diet.
 Instead of focusing on how much you’re eating, you focus more on what you’re eating by trying to consume no more than 20 net carbs per day.

 What do you eat on a Keto diet?

-On a Keto diet, you focus on low carb food categories like proteins and leafy greens, as well as foods rich in good fats and oils like tuna, nuts, and avocados.
-Eating foods that are low in carbohydrates and high in good fats help you to feel full and burn fat.
+On a Keto diet, you focus on low-carb food categories like proteins and leafy greens, as well as foods rich in good fats and oils like tuna, nuts, and avocados.
+Eating foods that are low in carbohydrates and high in good fats helps you to feel full and burn fat.

 Our bodies prefer to gain energy from foods rich in carbohydrates and sugar.
 But, when you deprive your body of foods it prefers you’re essentially forcing your body to tap into stored energy in the form of fat.

 The short answer is: it can be!
 Since the diet focuses on foods like meats, cheeses, and nuts, things can get pretty expensive fast.
 Luckily, you’ll probably see a reduction in appetite which means you’ll eat less food overall.
 Not to mention, you’ll probably be going out to eat a lot less than before.